jasbner/LLM-context/standup.md

 so I can copy and paste it into our team's slack standup in the morning it should look like:

-The header should be "Standup [current date]" (use today's actual date, not tomorrow)
+The header should be "Standup [current date]" (use today's actual date, not tomorrow) when in doubt, I explicitly reference the "current date is [X]" from my system context before writing any dates.

 Standup 8/4
 Yesterday: